Virtual Machines and Remote Software Access

 - Back up your work!
 Access to files you leave on your Lab machine is not guaranteed.

 - DO NOT UPDATE YOUR ArcPRO Version.
-Our server is configured for 2.9.5 and cannot run higher versions.
+ArcPro is configured for 3.3 and while you can update your Pro version, you may run into version control issues elsewhere.
 We will need to reset your lab to its original settings if this occurs.

 - Do not use a VPN, the campus VPN or otherwise!
 It will break your Lab VM.
 If this happens, you will have to start with a fresh machine.